Updated: A Ventilator Helmet Alternative for COVID-19 Patients

 Dr. John P. Kress, MD, advisor of the Helmet Based Ventilator initiative, shows how helmet ventilators work in this video.
 Dr. Bhakti Patel, MD explains the best practices for helmet ventilation in this video tutorial.

 Can any hospital use helmet-based ventilators?
-What equipment does a hospital need to run the helmet?
+What equipment does a hospital need to run the ventilator helmet?

 Aurika: “The hospital must have a reliable fresh gas flow.
 You can do that one of three ways: with a ventilator set to pressure support mode, a BiPAP V60, or a fresh gas flow off the wall.
 The pressure is created by the gas flow and peep valve.
 The seal around the neck has minimal-to-no air leakage.”

-The infographic below shows how helmet ventilators are hooked up.
+The infographic below shows how a ventilator helmet is hooked up.

 Aurika: “Our study (published in JAMA in 2016) showed a dramatic reduction in the intubation rate of acute respiratory distress syndrome (ARDS) patients using a helmet ventilator compared to oxygen face masks.
 There is more research from Italy supporting these findings.”